darcher-figo/boilerplate/README.md

 ## <sup>5.
 Releasing</sup>

-> 🔜  This project will not follow a release strategy as it is or will become a repository template; it is or will be accessible from an Artifactory.
+> :question: &nbsp; This project does not need a release strategy, it is a template.

 ### <sub>5.1 Versioning</sub>

-> 🔜  I intend to implement [SemVer](http://semver.org/) and semi-automate the versioning process.
+:information_source: &nbsp;  Will implement [SemVer](http://semver.org/) and semi-automate the versioning process.

 <a title="Go to top of page" href="#vanilla-typescript-">
   <img align="right" alt="Return to top" src="./img/to-top.svg" width="32" />